Skip to main content

 port = 8080

-address = "::" # Bind address
+address = "::" # Bind address (dual-stack IPv4+IPv6)

-max_payload_size = 16777216 # Max request body (16 MB)
+max_payload_size = 16777216 # Max request body in bytes (16 MB)

-batch_size = 500 # Items per batch
+batch_size = 500 # Items per internal batch

 request_timeout = "30s" # HTTP request timeout

-cors_enabled = true # Enable CORS
+cors_enabled = true # Enable CORS headers

 cors_origins = [] # Allowed origins (empty = all)

-request_logging = false # Log HTTP requests
+request_logging = false # Log every HTTP request

-trust_proxy = false # Trust X-Forwarded-For
+trust_proxy = false # Trust X-Forwarded-For header